 4th Circuit ruled school board member's Facebook page was a public forum

-The 4th Circuit determined that “Randall’s ban of Davison amounted to viewpoint discrimination” violative of the First Amendment.
+The court ruled that the page was a public forum, and ruled that blocking Davison, who began posting about alleged municipal corruption, "amounted to viewpoint discrimination,” violative of the First Amendment.
 “Put simply, Randall unconstitutionally sought to suppress Davison’s opinion that there was corruption on the School Board,” the 4th Circuit panel wrote.